AdrianG0954/cse2102-Lab5/README.md

 `JAVA_HOME="/usr/"` then `export JAVA_HOME` and finally we can build using `./mvnw package`

+if you are getting a permission denied error you can solve this by running the following command

+`chmod +x mvnw`

 now we can run tests if necessary using `./mvnw test` and we can run it using

 `./mvnw spring-boot:run`